RuiAreiasMAT/mat.tap.query.api/docs/Authorization.md

 # Authorization

 This API uses a Token authentication.
-You use your user/password to ask the server for an access token. then you can include this access token in the header in all requests to the server.
+You use your user/password to ask the server for an access token, then you can include this access token in the header in all requests to the server.

 ## Getting a token